 - A prerequisite course may be needed prior to enrollment in some courses within this program.
 Specific prerequisite requirements are listed in the Course Description section in the Course Catalog.
-A summary of the prerequisites is listed below in the Example Course Sequence. - This program as outlined meets MTA requirements. - Students who start in this health services program and are interested in the nursing program should contact an advisor in the Academic Advising and Resources Center (AARC) at 269-782-1303 for information. - Some students in this program may need to add an additional elective course to reach 60 total credits for degree completion. - Courses taken out of sequence may delay a student's ability to complete the program in a timely manner.
-Please consult your advisor regularly. - Each student should submit a graduation application at least one full semester before he/she plans to graduate. - This program is subject to change.
+A summary of the prerequisites is listed below in the Example Course Sequence. - This program as outlined meets MTA requirements. - Students who start in this health services program and are interested in the nursing program should contact an advisor in the Academic Advising and Resources Center (AARC) at 269-782-1303 for information. - This program may not provide a student with all 60 credits needed to earn a degree.
+Students may need to take additional courses to reach 60 total credits. - Courses taken out of sequence may delay a student's ability to complete the program in a timely manner.
+Please consult your advisor regularly. - Each student should submit a graduation application at least one full semester before they plan to graduate. - This program is subject to change.
 Students should consult with their advisor for program updates.